-The night or evening of Samhain, therefore, became known as All-hallows-even then Hallow Eve, still later Hallowe’en and then of course Halloween.
+The night or evening of Samhain, therefore, became known as All-hallows-even then Hallow Eve, still later Hallowe’en, and then of course Halloween.
 A special time of the year when many believe that the spirit world can make contact with the physical world, a night when magic is at its most potent.

 We can thank Irish immigrants for Halloween who brought their traditions to America.
 They did need to adapt to their new surroundings.
-For example, large turnips were originally hollowed out as Jack o Lanterns but pumpkins were available and so much easier to carve.
+For example, large turnips were originally hollowed out as Jack o Lanterns, but pumpkins were available and so much easier to carve.
 The lanterns were displayed on window sills to ward off any evil spirits.
-The practise originated from an Irish myth about a man nicknamed “Stingy Jack.”
+The practice originated from an Irish myth about a man nicknamed “Stingy Jack.”
 Check out history.com to learn more about the legend of Jack.

 While most of us think of this day as a pagan holiday, it does have religious connections.
 The root word of Halloween – ”hallow” – means ”holy.”
 The suffix “een” is an abbreviation of “evening.”
 It refers to the Eve of All Hallows, the night before the Christian holy day that honours saintly people of the past.
 All Saints’ Day on Nov.
-1, which is followed by All Souls’ Day on Nov.
+1, followed by All Souls’ Day on Nov.
 2. “Souling” was the original trick-or-treat activity held around the same time.

 Halloween Traditions in the UK

-Throughout Britain, Halloween has traditionally been celebrated with parties where guests are often expected to arrive in a costume.
+Throughout Britain, Halloween has traditionally been celebrated with parties where guests are often expected to arrive in costume.
 In the 1920s those costumes would have been handmade.
 The upper classes would hold costume balls; downstairs affairs would be less formal.
 Children’s games including bobbing for apples and telling ghost stories.

 Traditional Halloween Foods

-Halloween is more than just candy.
 Celebrate Halloween as they do in the UK with traditional dishes.

 Barmbrack means “speckled cake”.
 It is baked in either a loaf pan or cake pan depending on your family tradition.
 The brack foretells the future.
 Baked with charms, a piece is served to each member of the family, and your piece may contain a charm which will determine your fate: